apache/airflow-site/CONTRIBUTE.md

 ```
 Below frontmatter, put your blogpost content.

-### How to add a blog post with images
+### Adding a blog post with images

-In order to add a new blog post with images, you need to add it in sub-folder of the "blog" folder and
+In order to add a new blog post with images, you need to add it in the sub-folder of the "blog" folder and
 name your markdown file "index.md".
 Images placed  in this folder can be referred to directly from
 the markdown file using this directive: